GTPB/PPB18/assets/7_Parsing-Theory-II.md

 Q7Z769
 ```

-First, you have to store the 10 Uniprot ID in a data structure
+In order to compare the content of the two files, you might first want to store the 10 Uniprot ID in a data structure.
+In practice:

-+ Read 10 SwissProt ACs from a file
++ Read 10 SwissProt ACs from the file
-+ Store them into a data structure
++ Store them in a data structure

-Lists are nice and veeeeery flexible data structures
+**Lists** are nice and veeeeery flexible data structures

 ```
 ['Q5XXA6', 'Q9Y5P2', 'Q14667', 'O75387', 'Q8WV07','Q8CH62', 'Q9GZY1', 'Q9NQQ7', 'Q8VCX2', 'Q7Z769']